siraben/fp-notes/Dependent Types.md

 We can do better than this.
 Coq provides a mechanism known as _dependent pattern matching_.
-This is nicely explained in Adam Chlipala's _Certified Programming with Dependent Types_, [available online](http://adam.chlipala.net/cpdt/html/MoreDep.html).
+This is nicely explained in Adam Chlipala’s _Certified Programming with Dependent Types_, [available online](http://adam.chlipala.net/cpdt/html/MoreDep.html).

 Whether a dependently typed language uses dependent pattern matching